 test), thus performing only those tests affected by the change.

-Also check a related blog post on the topic.
+Also, check the related blog post on the topic.

 In this section, you can specify a Docker image which will be used to run the build step.

-Coverage support based on IDEA coverage engine is added to Maven runner.
+The Maven build runner supports code coverage based on the IDEA coverage engine.
 To learn about configuring code coverage options, refer to the Configuring Java Code Coverage page.